 Thank you for your ongoing prayers for Sudan, following the military coup in October.
-In encouraging news, Abdalla Hamdok has been reinstated as Prime Minister.
-However, it's unclear how much power he and his interim cabinet will have, as they are subject to military oversight.
+In a further development, Prime Minister Abdalla Hamdok has tended his resignation following mass protests in the capital Khartoum.
+He had been reinstated in the position having initially been put under house arrest.
+Sadly, hopes that this would be a turning point in the crisis have now been dashed.
 Here we have the latest on the unfolding situation, and how you can pray.

-Tens of thousands of people in Sudan have taken to the streets in protest against the coup
+Tens of thousands of people in Sudan have taken to the streets in protest against the military coup launched in October 2021

 In positive news, Abdalla Hamdok has been reinstated as Prime Minister of Sudan.
 He appeared on TV signing a new power-sharing agreement with coup leader Gen Abdel Fattah al-Burhan.